lastcastleofbowser/100DAYSOFCODE/README.md

 Day 11

 Clone a page using HTML & CSS.
 I cloned Uber Eats home page from scratch, including adding a navigation bar, new background, new fonts with sizing and search bar.

+Day 12

+Using figma to create wireframes.

+Day 13 - Hackathon

+Using our knowledge of figma and wireframes, we created a UI/UX experience for a fictional bootcamp.
+Reseaching our business, its competitors (The School of Music Production) to create user personas for our target audience to design our website appropriately.

+See a pdf of our website here ---> [SoM.pdf](https://github.com/lastcastleofbowser/100DAYSOFCODE/files/11124026/SoM.pdf)